epccs/RPUno/Adc/README.md

 ##  /0/analog?
 0..7\[,0..7\[,0..7\[,0..7\[,0..7\]\]\]\]

 Analog-to-Digital Converter reading from up to 5 ADMUX channels.
 The reading repeats every 60 Seconds until the Rx buffer gets a character.
-On RPUno channel 7 is the input voltage (PWR_V), channel 6 is the input current (PWR_I), channel 3 is a voltage divider on the channel 2 input, channel 2,  1, and channel 0 inputs can read up to 3.5V (higher voltages are blocked by a level shift).
+On RPUno channel 7 is the input voltage (PWR_V), channel 6 is the input current (PWR_I), channel 3, 2,  1, and 0 inputs can read up to 3.5V (higher voltages are blocked by a level shift).
 Note channel 4 and 5 are used for I2C on RPUno.

 ```
 /1/analog?
 6,7